mtrojnar/osslsigncode/README.md

     -in yourapp.exe -out yourapp-signed.exe
 ```

+### Using the PKCS#11 Provider with osslsigncode (OpenSSL 3.x only)
-Since OpenSSL 3.0, you can use a PKCS#11 token with the PKCS#11 provider.
+OpenSSL 3.0 introduced a new provider-based architecture.
+To use a PKCS#11 token
+ with `osslsigncode`, specify the PKCS#11 provider and module.
-An example of using osslsigncode with OpenSC:
+Example usage with OpenSC:
 ```
   osslsigncode sign \
     -provider /usr/lib64/ossl-modules/pkcs11prov.so \